kedoska/0xa/README.md

 ### Routes

 #### GET `/v1/users/`
- - Require Bearer token (see /auth)
+ - Require Bearer token via header (see /auth)
  - Can be accessed by users with role "`users`" and "`admin`"
  - Can be filtered by name using the querystring `?name=`
  - Returns and array of User